Meet our Therapy Dog handlers

 I love our work and have the job satisfaction of watching the positive health effects our dogs have on others, it is well worth our hard work.

-I have been doing therapy work with Pet Respect alongside her rescue dog, Sookie since 2015.
+I have been doing therapy work with Pet Respect since 2015, initially with my wonderful belated Sookie as pictured.

-Since then, I have embarked (pun intended) on her journey to run my own dog training business and continue to work on being the best pet professional I can be.
+Since then, I have embarked (pun intended) on my journey to run my own dog training business and constantly improve along the way.

 I pride myself on 3 P’s of training; Passionate, Proactive and Progressive.